 Not ready to book a tour?
 Check out our Paris Guide for more resources.

 €€ | Bar and Restaurant on Seine | Outdoor Seating | Kid Friendly

 This is a really cool spot on the Seine.
 If you get a nice warm day in Paris with some sunlight, you’ll probably find me here.
 They serve mostly seafood but also have pizza and other French fare.

-The variety is great and the management is focused on supporting suppliers who are focused on sustainability, “choosing winemakers concerned about respecting the land, brewers producing in France and French drink manufacturers who compete with multinational soda companies.”
+The variety is great and the management is focused on supporting suppliers who are focused on sustainability, “choosing winemakers concerned about respecting the land, brewers producing in France, and French drink manufacturers who compete with multinational soda companies.”
+I like it!

 Address: Port de Suffren

 The service is impeccable, the wine pairings are excellent, and each dish is unique and delicious.
 It is a bit off the beaten path, but that means it is peaceful, authentic, and full of genuine talent and French cuisine.

 The interior is clean and beautiful, making you want to stay for hours and hours.
 The menu changes according to the season, so check online depending on when you plan on going.